-Notes: SD = standard deviation; L1 = first (native) language; oral comp = oral comprehension.

 S2: Component skills of reading: tests of individual differences

 The battery of individual-difference tests in MECO L2 included the following measures:

 (1) Spelling Recognition Test (adapted from Andrews & Hersch, 2010): In this test items are presented in a list and participants need to decide for each whether it is a correctly spelled word in English or not (i.e., mark each item as 'correct' or 'incorrect').
 Half of the items are correctly spelled and the other half include spelling errors (e.g. seperate, benafit).
 The original version includes 88 items but given time considerations here we used a version with 44 items (22 correctly spelled and 22 spelling errors).
 Scores are the number of accurate responses across the 44 items: that is, the sum of the number of correctly spelled words marked by the participant as 'correct' and the number of incorrectly spelled words marked as 'incorrect'.